MicrosoftDocs/Viva/Viva/skills/skills-overview.md

 - EnUsers included in the Skills preview program have Viva Learning deployed and available for use.

 > [!NOTE]
 > - Private preview is available only in English (en-US).
-The default language for Viva Learning must also be English (en-US) for this preview
+The default language for Viva Learning must also be English (en-US) for this preview.
 > - When you enable skills, all users in your tenant lose “Interests” they have selected in Viva Learning.
 The interests data is deleted - users instead see skills.
 You cannot reverse this action.